- The Persian cat reaches 18 inches long and is content to lounge about the house. It has long hair and a flat face.

 You can read more about the Norwegian Forest Cat here.

-The Ragamuffin was once considered to be a variant of the Ragdoll (about which more will be said) until it was established as its own separate breed in 1994.
+The Ragamuffin was once considered to be a variant of the Ragdoll (see below) until it was established as its own separate breed in 1994.
 Docile, friendly, and good-natured, this cat breed is characterized by a heavy, muscular body with long dense, and silky hair.
 Just about every fur color and pattern is allowed under breed standards.
 The typical length of this cat is normally between 12 and 18 inches long, but as with any cat breed, there are some exceptional specimens that can grow nearly twice as big under the right circumstances.
 Part of the reason for this extraordinary size is due to the long development period of two to four years before it reaches full adulthood.
 This gives it extra time to grow.

 You can read more about the Ragamuffin here.

 The Ragdoll easily ranks among the longest types of cat breeds in the world.
 It originally came about from various crosses between the Persian, Siamese, and Burmese.
 The original Ragdoll was a longhaired white cat called Josephine in the 1960s from whom all other members of this breed descended.
 It supposedly got the name Ragdoll from the fact that it would go limp after being picked up.

 Characterized by striking blue eyes, soft silky white fur, and dark markings around the extremities, these beautiful cats make quite an impression on people.
 They are often considered to be a kind of “dog-like” cat for their affection toward people and the ease with which they can be handled.
 Like the Ragamuffin, they have a very long juvenile phase of nearly three years due to the extensive growth required to achieve full size.
 Most members of this breed normally measure between 17 and 21 inches long (excluding the tail) and stand about 9 to 11 inches tall, but some extraordinary specimens can easily exceed 30 inches long.
 Males are usually quite a bit larger than females.